Search the collections at the Center for Jewish History

 The collection contains papers by Abraham Silverstein, an American Soviet Jewry movement activist who co-founded and co-chaired the Academy of the Air for Jewish Studies, an agency that prepared educational shortwave radio programs for Jews in the Soviet Union.

 The collection contains photographs and video recordings taken by Kansas City, Missouri rabbi, Alan L. Cohen, during his trips to visit the Jewish Communities in the Former Soviet Union in 1989 and 1993.
-Included in Rabbi Cohen’s papers are photographs of a protest demonstration organized by Refuseniks in front of the Moscow Kremlin in 1989.
+Included are photographs of a protest demonstration organized by Refuseniks in front of the Moscow Kremlin in 1989.

-The collection contains papers of Alan M. Kohn, a former emergency preparedness operations officer at the National Aeronautics and Space Administration (NASA) and a former president of Temple Beth Sholom, the Conservative Synagogue of Brevard County, Florida.
-It documents Mr. Kohn's participation in the Rally for Soviet Jewry outside of the John F. Kennedy Space Center of NASA on July 15, 1975 on the occasion of three astronauts on a rendezvous course with the Soviet Soyuz manned spacecraft on the Apollo-Soyuz Space Mission.
+The collection contains papers of Kohn, a former emergency preparedness operations officer at NASA and a former president of Temple Beth Sholom, the Conservative Synagogue of Brevard County, Florida.
+It documents his participation in the Rally for Soviet Jewry outside of the John F. Kennedy Space Center of NASA on July 15, 1975 on the occasion of three astronauts on a rendezvous course with the Soviet Soyuz manned spacecraft on the Apollo-Soyuz Space Mission.

 The papers of the president of Arizona Action for Soviet Jewry Ann Polunsky contain audio recordings documenting activism on behalf of Soviet Jews in the Greater Phoenix, AZ.